AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 We recommend to let the user enter its password at keystore creation with a check on a strong password pattern (special characters, numbers, mix of upper and lower case) or use a passphrase/seed phrase for seeding a prng.

-## CRITICAL: The secret key and the encryption key is stored in Keystore data structure
+## CRITICAL: The secret key and the encryption key are stored in Keystore data structure

 The secret key and encryption key must never be stored in memory or in a storage device. the secret key has to be recovered only from a decryption key only known by the user.